inside.ewu.edu

 Pre-requisites: admission to the MS Counseling program.

-This course is designed to provide an overview of the theory, impact, issues and skills of crisis counseling due to traumatic events such as: violence, child abuse, mass casualty events as well as the nature, causes and symptoms of professional burnout for crisis workers.
-The course examines models for working with children and adolescents, working with victims of violence, issues of health-related school and crisis intervention.
+Designed to provide an overview of the theory, impact, issues, and skills of crisis counseling due to traumatic events such as: violence, child abuse, mass casualty events as well as the nature, causes, and symptoms of professional burnout for crisis workers.
+Examines models for working with children and adolescents, working with victims of violence, issues of health-related school, and crisis intervention.

 PSYC 590.
 MULTICULTURAL CONSIDERATIONS IN COUNSELING.
 4 Credits.